andybalholm/redwood/README.md

     Respond with HTTP 403, and send an invisible 1-pixel image instead of a block page.

+- disable-proxy-headers

+	Don't add headers that indicate that the request has passed through a proxy (X-Forwarded-For and Via).

 - hash-image

     (response only) Calculate a hash of the image, and compare it to the